marionettejs/marionette.module/docs/marionette.module.md

 ### Module Finalizers

-> Warning: deprecated
->
-> This feature is deprecated, and is scheduled to be removed in version 3 of Marionette.
-Instead
-> of Finalizers, you should use events to manage start-up logic.
-The `stop` event is an ideal
-> substitute for Finalizers.
->
-> If you were relying on the deferred nature of Initializers in your app, you should instead
-> use Promises.
-This might look something like the following:
->
-> ```js
-> doAsyncThings().then(myModule.stop);
-> ```
->
 Modules also have finalizers that work in an opposite manner to
 initializers: they are called whenever a module is stopped via the `stop` method.
 You can have as many finalizers as you'd like.